emersonloureiro/knit/README.md

     # Another comment
     bar = 1

 Functions are defined with the `func` keyword, and Knit programs require a `main` function, at the very least.
-Defining other functions and calling them is not yet supperted.
+Defining other functions and calling them is not yet supported.

     func main {
         print("Hello World")